ArhanChaudhary/qter/media/paper/paper.typ

 How are we supposed to store all 43 quintillion positions of the Rubik's Cube in memory?
 Well, we don't: different types of pruning tables solve this problem by sacrificing either information or accuracy to take up less space.
 Hence, pruning tables give an admissible heuristic instead of the exact number of moves needed to reach a Cycle Combination Solver solution.

 Loosely speaking, pruning tables can be thought of as a form of meet-in-the-middle search, more generally known as a space—time trade-off @spacetime.
 Even when running the Cycle Combination Solver on the same puzzle, we _must_ generate a new pruning table for every unique cycle structure.
 It turns out this is still worth it.
 Pruning tables reduce the search depth of the tree, and the improvements are dramatic because the number of nodes at increasing depths grows exponentially.
 But there is no free lunch: we have to pay for this speedup by memory.

+In terms of the asymptotic time complexity, pruning tables unfortunately have no effect.
+If we consider $O(18^(n - k)$ to be the new time complexity where $k$ is some constant that emulates reducing the search depth of the tree, the expression simplifies to $O(18^n/18^k)$ or back to $O(18^n)$ because Big-O notation ignores constant factors.

 === Pruning table design